frioux/blog/content/posts/nsis-sucks.md

     !insertmacro MUI_FUNCTION_DESCRIPTION_END

 Do not post comments asking for help with NSIS, I will just delete them.
-I am not going to support it's use.
+I am not going to support its use.